kibook/s1kd-tools/tools/s1kd-appcheck/README.md

     Ignore a specified applicability property when validating.

   - \-j, --jobs \<jobs\>
-    Specifies the number of jobs to run simultaneously when checking objects.
+    Specifies the number of jobs to run in parallel when checking an object's applicability.

-    If this is unspecified or \<= 1, then objects are checked in a single thread in the order they are specified on the command line.

-    If this is \> 1, then objects will be checked in parallel, and the order they are checked in is undefined.

   - \-K, --filter \<cmd\>
     The command used to filter objects prior to validation.
 The objects